CesarHRS/RYZEN-RAM-OC-Guide/README.md

 | :-----: | :------------: | :-----------------: |
 |  | 1.00V ~ 1.20V | 1.20V ~ 1.25V |

-It's not recommended to leave SOC voltage on auto, the range should be around 1.00V and 1.2V.
-Higher values can also be acceptable and may be necessary to stabilize memories with higher capacities and stabilise FCLK.
+It's not recommended to leave SOC voltage on auto, the range should be around 1.00V and 1.20V.
+Higher values aren't encouraged but can be acceptable and even necessary to stabilize memories with higher capacities and stabilise FCLK.

 If your SOC voltage is too high (1.2V-1.25V), it can also cause memory instability.